dulik06/react-redux-catalog/readme.md

-# React and Redux
+# React and Redux Excercises

-A simple React + Redux app.
+A simple Catalog

 ## Running